 3. Sharon Lane recently joined as the new CEO, what experience does Sharon bring?

 Sharon has worked across disability, mental health and community development services in Ireland and Australia for many years.
 Sharon has a strong background in facilitation, community engagement and co-production that will be of great benefit to Dyspraxia/DCD Ireland as we finalise our strategic plan for 2021-24 and move forward with a range of exciting new service offerings.

 4. What are some of the plans the association has for expanding your services further in 2021 and beyond?

 Our new strategic plan will be launched in September of this year.
 We are very excited about the opportunities that have been identified and are looking forward to expanding and developing our services over the next three years.
-Following the success of our online workshops, activities and therapeutic programmes we intend to continue developing this service offering so that we can have a broader reach across the country.
+Following the success of our online workshops, activities and therapeutic programmes, we intend to continue developing this service offering so that we can have a broader reach across the country.
 Another key objective is to continue to raise awareness of Dyspraxia/DCD with health and educational professionals and across the broader community.
-It’s amazing how few people have heard of the condition considering how common it is and how detrimental the impact can be for a person in school, social and work settings without the relevant supports.
+It’s amazing how few people have heard of the condition considering how common it is and how detrimental the impact can be for a person in school, social and work settings without the relevant support.

 5. What impact did the pandemic have on your services?
 Have there been any benefits from this period?